MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

 The final Unity project obtained in this tutorial can be found in our open-source samples repository on [GitHub](https://github.com/Microsoft/Gestures-Samples).
 After you clone the repository, follow these steps to run the application:

 1. Launch Unity, in the **Projects** tab select **Open**.
-1. Browse to the [**Unity\Tutorials\3D Object Manipulation (Mouse)**](https://github.com/Microsoft/Gestures-Samples/tree/master/Unity/Tutorials/3D-Object-Manipulation-Mouse) directory within the cloned repository.
+1. Browse to the [**Unity\Tutorials\3D Object Manipulation - Scene Preparation**](https://github.com/Microsoft/Gestures-Samples/tree/master/Unity/3D%20Object%20Manipulation%20-%20Scene%20Preparation) directory within the cloned repository.
 1. Press the play button (or **Ctrl+P**) to run the scene.

 ## Prerequisites